discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 - Save one <Skill id="9168"/> for every add.

-- Use <Skill name="Wings of resolve"/> to navigate around and keep your HP up.
+- Use <Skill name="Wings of resolve"/> to navigate around from add to boss.

 - Use <Skill name="Shieldofcourage"/> to block the expanding AoE.